thephpleague/plates/templates/syntax.md

 ---
-layout: layout
+layout: default
+permalink: templates/syntax/
 title: Syntax
 ---

 Syntax
 ======

-While the actual syntax you use in your templates is entirely your choice (it’s just PHP after all), I suggest the following syntax guidelines to help keep templates clean and legible.
+While the actual syntax you use in your templates is entirely your choice (it's just PHP after all), we suggest the following syntax guidelines to help keep templates clean and legible.

 ## Guidelines